meyer-lab/tHMM/docs/overview.rst

 3. a estimator that returns a Bernoulli parameter and two gamma parameters when input multiple multivariate observations.

-Finally, we also define a prune rule, as explained previously.
+Finally, we also define a censoring rule, as explained previously.

 Ultimately, :math:`E` is defined as a :math:`K\times 1` size list of state distribution objects.
 These distribution objects are rich in what